Nexmo/nexmo-developer/_documentation/voice/voice-api/ncco-reference.md

 -- | --
 `number` | the phone number to connect to in [E.164](https://en.wikipedia.org/wiki/E.164) format.
 `dtmfAnswer` | Set the digits that are sent to the user as soon as the Call is answered.
 The * and # digits are respected.
 You create pauses using p.
 Each pause is 500ms.
 `onAnswer` | An object containing a `url` key.
-The URL serves an NCCO to execute in the connected number before the call is joined to your existing conversation
+The URL serves an NCCO to execute in the connected number before the call is joined to your existing conversation.
+Optionally `ringback` can be specified with a URL to music to be played back to the caller, for example `{"ringback":"http://mymusic.com/music.wav", “url”:"https://example.com/events"}`.

 #### app - Connect the call to an app